 ABSTRACT

 Spatial variation in selection might be driven by differences in the relative importance of selective agents acting in opposed directions.
 One potentially important source of variation is that the effects of a given selective agent depend on the community context.
-We investigated if differences in phenotypic selection on flowering phenology among 20 populations of Gentiana pneumonanthe were mediated by the butterfly seed predator Phengaris alcon, and if incidence of the butterfly was associated with the abundance of a second host, Myrmica ants.
+We investigated if differences in phenotypic selection on flowering phenology among 20 populations of Gentiana pneumonanthe were related to the presence of the butterfly seed predator Phengaris alcon, and if butterfly incidence was associated with the abundance of a second host, Myrmica ants.
 In plant populations without the butterfly, phenotypic selection favored earlier flowering.
 In populations where the butterfly was present, it preferentially attacked early-flowering individuals, shifting the direction of selection to favoring later flowering.
-Butterfly incidence increased with increasing ant abundance.
-Our results demonstrate that antagonistic interactions can shift the direction of selection on timing of reproduction, and suggest that the community context may drive such antagonist-mediated shifts in selection.
+Butterfly incidence increased with ant abundance.
+Our results demonstrate that antagonistic interactions can shift the direction of selection on flowering phenology, and suggest the community context as a potential driver of such shifts in selection.

 INTRODUCTION

 Timing of reproduction within a season is a key trait influencing interactions both with the physical environment and with other organisms.
 For plants in temperate regions, selection on flowering phenology is mediated by abiotic conditions (Franks et al., 2007, Giménez-Benavides et al., 2011) and by species interactions (Elzinga et al., 2007, Sletvold et al., 2015).
-Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a , Chapurlat et al., in press), and later flowering (e.g. Sandring & Ågren, 2009).
+Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a , Chapurlat et al., 2015), and later flowering (e.g. Sandring & Ågren, 2009).
 Likewise, antagonistic interactions with herbivores or pre-dispersal seed predators might favor both later (e.g. Parachnowitsch & Caruso, 2008, König et al., 2015) and earlier flowering (e.g. Fukano et al., 2013).
 Moreover, plants can simultaneously experience selection for earlier and later flowering mediated by different agents.
 For example, flowering early might be advantageous for plants at northern latitudes because it increases pollinator availability and the time available for seed development (Munguía-Rosas et al., 2011b), but at the same time costly if early flowering increases the exposure to antagonists.
 In these cases, net selection depends on the relative strengths of these interactions (e.g. Ehrlén and Münzbergová 2009, Sletvold et al. 2015).